mcansky/template/README.md

 ```

 `url` should be set correctly depending on the hostname you decided to use for the documentation part.
 The port should be the one you picked for the haproxy service, which is 8000 by default.

+### let's roll

+At the very least you need to edit the /etc/hosts so that it includes the `myteam.local`, `web.myteam.local` and `doc.myteam.local` entries.
+With just that done you can run `docker-compose up` and the defaults will work.
+Head to `http://myteam.local:8000` and you will land on the documentation host.